takeoff-env/takeoff/docs/custom-commands.md

 # Takeoff Custom Commands

 Adding custom commands to Takeoff is easy via the commands API.
-Inside the environment folder is a `commands` folders and in here you can drop in a TypeScript or JavaScript file that exports a `TakeoffCommand`
+Inside the workspace folder is a `commands` folders and in here you can drop in a TypeScript or JavaScript file that exports a `TakeoffCommand`

 ## Example Takeoff Command